Date of Report Commencement: 1 August 2020

 Next we are told a concrete sample, collected 50m away from the hospital, was also contaminated with DIMP.

-What’s more important than that is the soil sample that is said to have been collected 150 away from the hospital yet also positive for DIMP.
+What’s more important than that is the soil sample that is said to have been collected 150 away from the hospital yet it also tested positive for DIMP.
 Given we don’t anymore about the location of this sample, it is safe to assume that they are referring to the alleged sample collection 100-150m south noted as cylinder 4’s location.

 The FFM makes no mention of a decontamination process being carried out 150m away from the hospital at the spot it is claimed a chemical attack took place.